Volume source estimation

 Repeat this operation [Number of layers] times, or until there are no more vertices.

 Regular grid: Creates a regular grid with one grid point every few millimeters (option Grid resolution) in the three directions (x,y,z).
+The grid points are contrained to be located within the cortex surface, the inner skull surface, or the head surface.

 Load from a file/variable: If you already have a grid of points you would like to use, you can import it from a file or a Matlab variable (only one field, [Npointsx3] values).